kuangyu0801/spring-mvc-todo-list/README.md

 The project is used to demonstrate my ability in spring MVC

-Setup to be noticed:
+Setup to be noticed with POM file and can be used as template:
-- embeded Tomcat server with cargo
+- embedded Tomcat server with cargo
 - jstl tags
-- lombak annoation
+- lombak annotation

 Spring
 - model